 Steps to arrive at your affordable rental cost:

-Compile your utility cost, including gas, electricity, water, trash, cable, and especially, INTERNET.
+Compile your utility cost, including gas, electricity, water, trash, cable, and especially, the INTERNET.
 If utilities are included in a rental you are considering, you can probably afford the slightly higher rent.

 If you are relocating within your neighborhood, you probably have an idea to estimate the costs using past bills as reference.